Teamwork between parents and teachers helps children with eating disorders benefit from school

 Note that in the UK, educational psychologists are assigned to schools and they can be helpful in coordinating efforts to help your child.

-In case you’re feeling stressed, here is a checklist of points you might like to raise.
+A checklist of points you might like to raise

 - You can make a huge difference to my child: you can enable her to engage with normal life, friends and studies.
 With your support, we can keep sending her to school and you will be a proud part of her recovery.